Desolate images from Taal Volcano show horses and cows buried in ash - Local News 8

 International aid group Save the Children said in a statement that small children in evacuation centers were suffering from respiratory illnesses such as colds and coughs.

 In the city of Tanauan about 730 people are staying in a gymnasium that has been converted into an evacuation center.
-Families are staying in cramped conditions and sleeping on the hard floor.
+Families are living in cramped conditions and sleeping on the hard floor.

 The sudden eruption on Sunday caught people off guard and many families fled wearing the clothes they were in and carried little to no possessions.